HOW TO CREATE a better future for donor conceived people

 - Regulate payment/reimbursement of people who provide their gametes to third parties.

-- Eliminate false and misleading gamete donor recruitment practices.
+- Eliminate false and misleading gamete donor recruitment practices, including those that commodify donor conceived people and focus on financial incentives.